imgix/imgix.js/README.md

 <a name="overview-and-resources"></a>
 ## Overview / Resources

-* [Srcset and sizes by Eric Portis](https://ericportis.com/posts/2014/srcset-sizes/).
-A seminal article on `srcset`, `sizes`, and `picture`.
-Explains why they're necessary, and how they work together.
+Before you get started with imgix.js, it's _highly recommended_ that you read Eric Portis' [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/).
+This article explains the history of responsive images in responsive design, why they're necessary, and how all these technologies work together to save bandwidth and provide a better experience for users.
+The primary goal of imgix.js is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve you imgix.js experience.

+Below are some other great reads to help explain responsive imagery, and how it can work alongside imgix:

 * [Using imgix with `<picture>`](https://docs.imgix.com/tutorials/using-imgix-picture-element).
 Discusses the differences between art direction and resolution switching, and provides examples of how to accomplish art direction with imgix.
 * [Responsive Images with `srcset` and imgix](https://docs.imgix.com/tutorials/responsive-images-srcset-imgix).
 A look into how imgix can work with `srcset` and `sizes` to serve the right image.